mhluska/recat/README.md

 > Simple JavaScript rendering library with a React-compatible API

 I built this mostly to understand how React works under the hood.
-Currently it weighs in at 3KB minified and supports only a small subset of the React API.
+Currently it supports only a small subset of the React API (3KB minified).

 ## Features